bg-write/spotify-clone-vite/README.md

 ### Step 3: "useAuth" Hook

-Create a `Dashboard` component rendering our `Login` component depending on if a user has gone through auth or not.
+Create a `Dashboard` component that renders our `Login` depending on if a user has gone through auth or not.

 ```javascript
 // App.jsx